wdolek/w4k-either/README.md

 ### Maybe

-To communicate to the caller that operation ended up with no value, instead of returning `null`, you can use `Maybe`.
+Use `Maybe` to communicate that an operation resulted in no value, as an alternative to returning `null`.

 ```csharp
 Maybe<User> FindUser(UserIdentifier userId)